 Will Knight Adjustment Bureau sue me or garnish my wages?

 In their attempt to collect a debt, a collection agency may resort to litigation.
 However, if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly get it removed from your credit report.
+They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you may never hear from or have to deal with Knight Adjustment Bureau again.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.

 It is also illegal for Knight Adjustment Bureau to make any claims they cannot or will not follow through on.
 This includes threatening to sue you or foreclose on your home.